Family Podcast

 Family Therapist

-CBN.comYou are out with an incredibly good-looking date.
+CBN.comYou are dating an incredibly good-looking guy.
 You both feel the attraction building up.
 What do you do?
 Now is not the time to decide!
 It’s too difficult to think when passion overtakes you.
 You must decide before you go on the date what your limits will be.

 1) Do not be unequally yoked.